-Notice: Effective September 1, 2019, Assume Name Certificates for Corporations, Limited Partnerships, Limited Liability Partnerships, Limited Liability Companies or Foreign Filing Entities are to be filed with the Secretary of State only.
+Notice: Effective September 1, 2019, Assume Name Certificates (DBAs) being filed as Corporations, Limited Partnerships, Limited Liability Partnerships, Limited Liability Companies or Foreign Filing Entities are to be filed with the Secretary of State only.

 - A company doing business in Texas must file an Assumed Name Certificate (DBA or Doing Business As) with the County Clerk of each county in which the business will be conducted.